 However, an HVAC company, like any business, is worth what a willing seller and a willing buyer, with no undue pressure on either party, are able to agree upon as the market value of the company.

-If my firm can assist you with your valuation or transfer of ownership processes, please don’t hesitate to contact me.
+If we can assist you with your valuation or transfer of ownership processes, please don’t hesitate to contact me.
+Our firm offers written, fully documented valuations on HVAC businesses.
 My office is 251-990-5934 and my email is Will@WilliamBruce.org.

 Here are three additional articles that might be of assistance: